 EventBot is a malicious program (Malware) hidden within a seemingly valid app that harvests unprotected data from victim apps on the same Android device.
 TechCrunch reports that EventBot often masquerades as a legitimate Android app — like Adobe Flash or Microsoft Word for Android.
 Once installed, EventBot goes to work, harvesting unprotected data, expanding permissions and gaining access the accessibility options in the Android operating system.

 EventBot Malware is scary for three reasons.
-First, it can be hidden in a modified version of a seemingly legitimate app.
-Currently, it hides in apps designed for work.
+First, it can be hidden in a modified version of a seemingly legitimate app, for example apps designed for work.
 Second, EventBot Malware targets unprotected data in mobile banking, mobile payment, mobile wallet and similar apps.
 ZDnet warns that EventBot is specifically targeting mobile banking, mobile apps and cryptocurrency wallets across Europe and the United States looking for user credentials, one-time-passwords (OTPs) and account details.
 EventBot is designed to steal usernames, passwords and intercept two-factor authentication codes sent as text messages by these apps.
 Third, it is evolving quickly and employing security measures to protect against this malware is paramount.

 In a previous blog, we highlighted that in COVID-19, banks and financial institutions all over the world are telling people to download and use mobile banking, mobile payment and similar apps to handle all their financial needs.
 This push to mobile apps has produced a surge in mobile app use and newcomers to mobile banking.
-Forbes is reporting a 35-80% increase in mobile banking since the coronavirus pandemic started.
-On top of that, a massive number of employees are now working from home, utilizing their own Android devices in what Enterprise IT teams refer to as “Zero Trust BYOD” devices to maintain productivity and complete work while working from home.
-Together, these two trends lead to a perfect opportunity for hackers to come in ruin the day for all mobile users.
+Forbes is reporting a 35-80% increase in mobile banking when the coronavirus pandemic started.
+On top of that, a massive number of employees started working from home, utilizing their own Android devices in what Enterprise IT teams refer to as “Zero Trust BYOD” devices to maintain productivity and complete work while working from home.
+Together, these two trends created a perfect opportunity for hackers to come in ruin the day for all mobile users.

 How Does EventBot Work?

-EventBot is new and researchers, including those here at Appdome, are keeping track of its development.
-For example, as a program, it’s not limited to hiding in apps for work or, for that matter, targeting mobile banking or wallet apps.
+As as a program, EventBot is not limited to hiding in apps for work or, for that matter, targeting mobile banking or wallet apps.
 The principle purpose of EventBot is data harvesting.
 It collects and exfiltrates unprotected data from the targeted mobile apps.

 What should be very eye opening about EventBot is its ability to perform its malicious intent using standard methods available via the Android operating system.
 For example, the user installs the modified app with EventBot malware inside via alternative legitimate and nefarious app stores.
-We already know that early versions of EventBot are installed by users outside of the traditional Google Play app store.
+And early versions of EventBot were installed by users outside of the traditional Google Play app store.

 It doesn’t take much imagination to realize that a bad actor with a username and password harvested from an unprotected mobile app can now perform all forms of fraud, identity theft, and access the same service online using the stolen credentials.
 With access to the user’s SMS, it wouldn’t take much to perform an Account Takeover of a person’s banking, payment or crypto currently account on any browser or phone in the world.